koitsu/tcecosystem-guide/content/thorchain/runepool.md

 position's PnL will increase.

 Please note the emphasis on the phrase "generally speaking"; this description is not a guarantee.
-As said above, everyone position's PnL will vary based on deposit time (much like that of an LP).
+As said above, every position's PnL will vary based on deposit time (just like that of an LP).

 ## Viewing your position